zachystuff/MCSP-03-toy-problems/Readme.md

 To use this repository:
 - Fork this repo to your account
 - Clone down your new personal repository to your machine
+- cd into your local folder and run the command `git remote add solutions https://github.com/MCSP-toy-problems/MCSP-03-toy-problems.git`
-- Use `git pull upstream master` to check for any updated content or released solutions
+- Use `git pull solutions master` to check for any updated content or released solutions

 Solutions will be released the day of or the day after the toy problem was assigned.